 What is certain is that environmental aid does not comply with the above-mentioned EC directive.
 For good reason.
 In this way, the active “managing director” Resch avoids that the general meeting might come up with the idea of deselecting both the dubious Abmahn business model and Resch himself.
 That would mean the end of the environmental aid Reschser coinage, which the CDU member of the Bundestag Joachim Pfeiffer even calls "a semi-criminal association".

-In fact, Resch has given his ideological stubbornness with the wrongly obtained right to sue a stable foundation, which is confirmed by the highest courts.
-Nobody asks today why environmental aid can act as avenger for those who have died prematurely from exhaust fumes.
-Nobody asks whether the general right to bring an action has been rightly granted.
-Resch has made environmental aid the vehicle of his apparent hostility to the car, which he would never admit.
-He is of course "only about the people who live on busy streets".
-The pathological auto opponent does not accept that these people should accept significantly higher limit values at work.
-Not even that the pollution levels in critical cities are approaching the limit values that would be reached in two or three years without driving bans.
+In fact, Resch has given his ideological stubbornness a stable foundation with the wrongly received right to sue, which is confirmed by the highest courts.
+Nobody asks today why environmental aid can act as the avenger of those who “prematurely” died from exhaust fumes.
+Nobody asks whether the general right to bring an action was rightly granted.
+Resch has made environmental aid the vehicle of his obvious anti-car antagonism, which he would never admit.
+For him, of course, it is “only about the people who live on polluted streets”.
+The pathological opponent of cars does not allow these people to accept significantly higher limit values in the workplace.
+Not even that the pollution even in critical cities approaches the limit values that would be reached in two or three years without driving bans.

 And whoever thinks that environmental aid would calm down after the first driving bans is naive.
 Resch thinks ahead.
 Should the cities provide traffic bans for diesel, the environmental aid will demand driving bans for the entire city center.
 Then gasoline engines without a particle filter (which are now increasingly being introduced in new models) should also be excluded from environmental zones.
 "We need less individual traffic," said Resch at Maybrit Illner.
 And he says: We can / should / have to do without the car altogether.
 This is how the "environmental worker" sees applied consumer protection.